Prima Facie (play): Australia (2019 and subsequent)

-West End
+West End (2022)

-The play made its West End premiere in 2022, at the Harold Pinter Theatre, with Jodie Comer starring as Tessa.
-It opened on 15 April and closed on 18 June.
+The play made its West End premiere in 2022, at the Harold Pinter Theatre, with Jodie Comer starring as Tessa, directed by Justin Martin.
+It ran from 15 April-18 June.
 English singer-songwriter Self Esteem composed the soundtrack for the West End production, which she digitally released on 14 June 2022.
 In a review of the production, The Guardian said of the play's messages, "there is power in hearing them spoken on a West End stage, and Comer manages to infuse breath-taking emotional drama in every last word."

 The West End production partnered with the Schools Consent Project, a charity that visits schools to teach about sexual consent.
 As part of this partnership, Prima Facie gave free tickets to school groups and raised money for the charity.

 Starting 21 July 2022, a filmed performance of the play at the Harold Pinter Theatre was shown at cinemas around the world by NT Live.

 The show won all three of the categories it was nominated in at the 2023 WhatsOnStage Awards: Best Play, Best Performer in a Play (for Comer) and Best Graphic Design.
 It received nominations in five categories of the 2023 Laurence Olivier Awards: Best New Play, Best Actress (for Comer), Best Director (for Justin Martin), Best Lighting Design (for Natasha Chivers), and Best Sound Design (for Ben and Max Ringham).
+Out of five nominations, the play received two awards: Best New Play and Best Actress.

-Planned Broadway production
+Broadway (2023)

-The West End production is scheduled to play a limited engagement on Broadway in spring 2023.
-The show is expected to begin previews on April 11, 2023 at the Golden Theatre, with opening night set for April 23, 2023.
-It is scheduled to run for 10 weeks, concluding on June 18, 2023.
+The West End production made its North American premiere on Broadway in spring 2023.
+The show began previews on April 11, 2023 at the Golden Theatre, and officially opened on April 23, 2023, scheduled to run for a strictly limited engagement.
+The show received mostly positive reviews from the critics.
+The show was originally scheduled to run until 10 June 2023, but it was extended.
+The show played its final performance on July 2, 2023.

+Jodie Comer won the 2023 Tony Award for Best Actress in a Play.

+UK and Ireland tour (2026)

+It was announced that the production will return to the UK and Ireland for the Something Has To Change tour with Jodie Comer reprising the role of Tessa.
+It will begin at the Richmond Theatre (23-24 January) before touring to Gaiety Theatre, Dublin (27-31 January), Lyceum Theatre, Edinburgh (3-7 February), New Theatre, Cardiff (10-14 February), Grand Opera House, York (17-21 February), Theatre Royal, Bath (24-28 February), Marlowe Theatre, Cantebury (3-7 March), Birmingham Rep (10-14 March) before ending at Liverpool Playhouse (17-21 March).

+Other notable productions

+A New Zealand production by Plumb Theatre, starring Acushla-Tara Kupe as Tessa, premiered at the Herald Theatre, Aotea Centre, in Auckland in June/July 2023.